General Motors (GM) Financial Report

 General Motors' debt ratio is relatively low.
 Starting in 2015, its debt ratio was 22.4%.
 In the next three years, their debt ratio would continually climb until it reached 32.1% in 2018.
 However, in 2019, General Motors lowered its debt ratio back to 28.9%.
 Most large organizations tend to have significant debt as compared to equity.
 The organization can make money on borrowed money by having a prominent debt position.

 Further, the companies can exploit tax benefits for interest payments made.
-A benefit of General Motors' low debt ratio is that they are better positioned to weather recessionary times.
-A challenge is that the company needs more equity to maintain operations and have any chance at all for future growth.
+A benefit of General Motors’ low debt ratio is that they are better positioned to weather recessionary times.
+A challenge is that the company needs more equity to maintain operations and have any future growth opportunities.

 The Importance of Financial Ratios for General Motors (GM) Financial Analysis